Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Conclusion

 \section{Conclusion}

 In this paper, we developed a Multi-Layer Personalized Federated Learning (MLPFL) framework for mitigating biases in student modeling stemming from data availability.
-Our approach is based on meta learning, where local models corresponding to different student subgroups are adapted from a shared global model crafted to incorporate the personalization step.
+Our approach is based on meta learning, adapting local models for various student subgroups from a common global model designed to promote personalization capability.
 We applied our framework to two student modeling tasks: (i) knowledge tracing and (ii) outcome prediction, modeling student activities when they interact with an online learning platform.
 Our proposed method considers personalization in a hierarchical manner: first by course (if there are multiple courses), and then by student demographic subgroup within each course (if this information is provided to the model).
-Evaluation on three online course datasets showed that our methodology outperforms baseline algorithms in terms of improving prediction quality for every course and student subgroup considered.
+Evaluation on three online course datasets showed that our approach surpasses baseline methods by enhancing prediction accuracy across courses and student subgroups, both in terms of mean and variance.
 Moreover, well-organized student embeddings learned by our method were seen to be correlated with improved student modeling.